cryo-sphere/stereo-v5/README.md

 <h1 align="center">Stereo (v5)</h1>

 > Stereo is the only music bot you will ever need, the best audio quality, filters and more completely free!
-> Big thanks to [this GitHub repo](https://github.com/FrenchDiscord/YliasDiscordBot) for making a sort of slash commands handler for @sapphire/framework
+> Big thanks to [this GitHub repo](https://github.com/FrenchDiscord/YliasDiscordBot) for making a slash commands handler for @sapphire/framework

 _note: bot is everything except finished, do **not** download it if you don't know what you are doing, I will announce when it's ready._